hpgDesigns/LinEditor/README.md

   * Language files localization
   * Insert bullets
   * Insert numbering formats
+  * Insert Tables and Database queries
+  * Save documents to other document file formats e.g OpenOffice etc

 ---------------------------------------------

 ### Using LinEditor
 The current version is a beta release.
 Some features may not be workable as yet, but will be fixed in later versions.
+Any bugs or issues can be sent here, to this Github page.
+All will be answered as soon as possible.